- Must visit

 Best time to book 21 days |

-Discover the best of Pittsburgh — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect Pittsburgh trip today.
+Discover the best of Pittsburgh, PA — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect Pittsburgh, PA trip today.

-A signature Pittsburgh sandwich stacked with grilled meat, coleslaw, tomato, and French fries inside Italian bread.
-It is the city’s most famous working-class meal.
+A towering deli sandwich packed with grilled meat, coleslaw, tomatoes, and fries inside Italian bread.
+It became a Pittsburgh icon at Primanti Bros.

 Traveling between Philadelphia, PA and Pittsburgh, PA is made convenient with Amtrak providing a reliable train connection.
 The journey offers scenic views of Pennsylvania's diverse landscapes as you traverse the state.
 With comfortable seating and onboard amenities, passengers can enjoy a pleasant ride while exploring the rich culture and attractions that both cities have to offer.